The Rolex GMT-Master

 And the latest generation of the GMT-Master II are all housed in Rolex’s Maxi case, with lugs and crown guards which are almost twice as chunky as previous examples, giving it the look of a much bigger watch, more in keeping with modern tastes.

 Rolex unleashed the first ever true GMT watch in 1954.
 In keeping with the brand’s overriding philosophy, it found the most elegantly ingenious way around the challenge of displaying two time zones simultaneously.
-Rather than relying on outlandish complications, Rolex instead added just two unique and relatively simple elements to their already existing design base; a second hour hand and a rotating bezel.
+Rather than relying on outlandish complications, Rolex instead added just two unique and relatively simple elements to their already existing design base.
+One was a second hour hand and the second, a rotating bezel.

-With the GMT hand slaved to the main hour hand, but running at half the speed, wearers could set the watch to display a second time by rotating the bezel to line up with it and reading off the engraved 24-hour scale—a brilliant concept at the time, and one that is still used extensively today.
+With the GMT hand slaved to the main hour hand, but running at half the speed, wearers could set the watch to display a second time by rotating the bezel to line up with it and reading off the engraved 24-hour scale.
+This was a brilliant concept at the time, and one that is still used extensively today.

 It was also good enough for the GMT-Master for the first 30 years of its run, until the one obvious shortcoming was solved in 1983 with the debut of the sequel, the GMT-Master II.